 - Holding a pet

-- Speeding.
 Speeding is always illegal, but it’s also dangerous, especially when driving in areas with heavy foot traffic like school zones.
 A speeding driver has less time to react if another vehicle suddenly changes lanes or traffic comes to a stop.
 Speeding is a type of reckless driving.
 Driving recklessly puts pedestrians and cyclists in great danger.

-- Failure to stop or yield right-of-way.
 Speeding through yellow lights, rolling through stop signs, and ignoring right-of-way laws can lead to pedestrian injuries and fatalities.
 Impatient drivers sometimes attempt to turn through an intersection before pedestrians fully traverse a crosswalk, which can cause devastating collisions.

-- Backing-up accidents.
 Drivers backing out of a parking space or driveway may not notice pedestrians because they are focused on other vehicles and potential obstacles in the street.
 Pedestrians walking on sidewalks often pass directly behind vehicles, sometimes in the driver’s blind spot.
 If the driver fails to pay sufficient attention, they can cause serious injuries.

-- Drunk driving.
 An impaired driver’s ability to focus on the task of driving is lower and their reaction time slower.
 If a drunk driver approaches a hazard or traffic stops suddenly, the driver might not have time to stop before a collision occurs.
 They may drive recklessly around pedestrians, which can lead to accidents.
 Driving while intoxicated is a crime, and punishment can be severe.

 Injuries Suffered in Pedestrian Accidents